Updated in 2025-02

 instructions and find the GOT load.
 The associated

-identifies the symbol name. - Concatenate the symbol name and
+R_*_JUMP_SLOTidentifies the symbol name. - Concatenate the symbol name and

-to formfoo@plt
+@pltto formfoo@plt

 gdb has heuristics to identify this situation.

-This problem will not affect the c++ exception.
-The plt entry is a
+This problem will not affect the C++ exception.
+The PLT entry is a

-tail call, and the _Unwind_RaiseException
+tail call, and the _Unwind_RaiseException called by

-will penetrate the tail calls of the ld.so
+__cxa_throw will penetrate the tail calls of the ld.so

-resolver and plt entry.
-The pc will be restored to the next instruction
+resolver and PLT entry.
+The PC will be restored to the next instruction

-of the caller of the plt entry.
+of the caller of the PLT entry.

 1 | // b.cc - b.so |